matthewkayne/newton-raphson-method/README.md

 Solves a functions root using the Newton-Raphson method.
 It requires three parameters, the function, the x₀ value, and the number of iterations.

+## Real Time Graph

-Run [real_time_graph.py](https://github.com/matthewkayne/newton-raphson-method/blob/master/real_time_graph.py) to see a graphical visualisation of the method
+Run [newton_raphson_graph.py](https://github.com/matthewkayne/newton-raphson-method/blob/master/newton_raphson_graph.py) to see a graphical visualisation of the method

+## Use The Function

-Start by importing the function and sympy:
+To use the function, start by importing the function and sympy:

 ```python
 from sympy import *